DIVERSITY, EQUITY AND INCLUSION

 LANGUAGE ACCESS POLICY

 In 2021, CPC implemented a Language Access Policy, aimed at serving program participants in their native language and using bilingual and bicultural staff to support this effort whenever possible.
 Bilingual positions were created and caseloads were assigned by primary language to best support our families.
 Bilingual staff are assessed for fluency in the alternative language and are provided a pay differential for their use of this skill.
+In the 2021-22 fiscal year, 30 team members had been tested and approved to deliver bilingual services in Spanish, Arabic, and Haitian Creole.

 Additionally, CPC uses third-party language services to provide on-demand interpretation for clients in over 200 languages.
 All staff are trained on how to access these services to support in-person, virtual or phone meetings with clients.
 Information is displayed in our buildings to inform clients of their ability to access interpretation services at no cost.
 In addition to providing on-demand interpretation, CPC also translates client information in house or through a third-party local translation service.